janik96v/SORASim/Installation/PX4_SITL_Installation_Guide.md

 10. Start the simulator through the Unreal Editor and execute the PX4 autopilot in Linux with the command `make px4\_sitl\_default none\_iris`

+## Troubleshooting if AirSim and PX4 won't connect
 >**NOTE:** AirSim and PX4 should be able to communicate with your antivirus software activated.
 If your antivirus software due to some reasons does not allow a proper communication between both parts, switch it of temporarely.

 - The connection between PX4 and AirSim was succesfull when PX4 writes the output below in the terminal.